canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 ## Saving and updating a model
 Let's look at a few items in the code above.
-Notice that we're creating a new instance of a model (MenuOrderModel) in the createOrder function.
-Unlike data access functions, which are called statically off of the prototype, the save, update, and delete functions are called off of a specific instance of a model.
+Notice that we're creating a new instance of a model (MenuOrderModel) in the `createOrder` function.
+Unlike data access functions, which are called statically off of the prototype, the `save`, `update`, and `delete` functions are called off of a specific instance of a model.
 So, if we want to create a new order, we will need to work with an instance of the MenuOrderModel.

-We assign the value of this.attr('details') to the MenuOrderModel's delivery property.
-If you recall, we bound the values of the name, address, and telephone number fields to the "delivery" object in the `order_form.stache` view template.
-Now, all we need to do to get the values of those fields is reference them off of the View Model's delivery property.
+We assign the value of this.attr('details') to the MenuOrderModel's `delivery` property.
+If you recall, we bound the values of the `name`, `address`, and `telephone` number fields to the `delivery` object in the `order_form.stache` view template.
+Now, all we need to do to get the values of those fields is reference them off of the View Model's `delivery` property.

 ### Moving from DOM to the model
-When we created the RestaurantListComponent, we used the {{data '...'}} Stache key, and jQuery to obtain a reference to the restaurant object associated with the choice the user selected in the restaurants dropdown.
+When we created the RestaurantListComponent, we used the {{data '...'}} Stache key, and jQuery to obtain a reference to the `restaurant` object associated with the choice the user selected in the restaurants dropdown.
 We almost never want to be interacting with the DOM directly in our application.
 We want CanJS to take care of that for us, so we can focus on the application itself.
-In the createOrder function, instead of getting our data from the DOM, we get it from our scope.
+In the `createOrder` function, instead of getting our data from the DOM, we get it from our scope.

 ### Save fixture